kubedb/docs/docs/guides/hanadb/monitoring/using-prometheus-operator.md

 - Prepare a Kubernetes cluster and configure `kubectl` to communicate with it.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+- Install KubeDB operator in your cluster by following the [setup guide](/docs/setup/README.md).

-- Install Prometheus Operator in your cluster following the steps from [here](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/coreos-operator).
+- Install Prometheus Operator in your cluster by following the [Prometheus Operator setup guide](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/coreos-operator).
 If you want to use an already deployed Prometheus instance, configure it to monitor all namespaces.

-- To learn how Prometheus monitoring works with KubeDB in general, please visit [here](/docs/guides/hanadb/monitoring/overview.md).
+- To learn how Prometheus monitoring works with KubeDB in general, read the [HanaDB monitoring overview](/docs/guides/hanadb/monitoring/overview.md).

 - This tutorial deploys Prometheus resources in the `monitoring` namespace and the database in the `demo` namespace.